 - File for divorce online instead of doing a paper application.

-If you were to do all three of these then you’re likely to obtain a divorce in as much as 12 weeks fewer because there will be no delays to your case at the court.
+If you were to take these three actions you’re likely to obtain a divorce as much as 12 weeks quicker because there will be no delays to your case at the court.

 Divorce centres up and down England and Wales have been unable to avoid disruption to the court system.